 Supplies of the frozen cottage pie product have been suspended and a recall has been carried out.

-Nigel Williams, financial director at Castell Howell, said the company has collected the cottage pies from customers affected.'New regime'
+Nigel Williams, financial director at Castell Howell, said the company has collected the cottage pies from customers affected.

 He said Castell Howell has around forty suppliers of frozen ready meal products containing beef.

 They contacted all their suppliers once the horsemeat scandal broke.

 Oak Farm is the only one to come back with possible concerns, although Mr Williams said they have yet to hear from all their suppliers.